PyconUK/2016.pyconuk.org/sessions/talks/ancient-greek-philosophy-medieval-mental-models-and-21st-century-technology.md

 There is a little known rule:

 > If, during a Python conference, a quotation from Monty Python is appropriate,
-> then it must be used, preferably using audience participation.
+> then it must be used, preferably with audience participation.

 If you chose to attend my talk, you should probably familiarise yourself with [Bruce's Philosophers Song](https://en.wikipedia.org/wiki/Bruces%27_Philosophers_Song)